MicrosoftDocs/ai-builder/ai-builder-docs/byo-model.md

 ## Register your own model

 The first step in bringing your own model into AI Builder is to register it.
-To register, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial), which is in GitHub. <!-- Where do you find RegisterModel.ipynb notebook in tutorial? -->
+To register, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub). <!-- Where do you find RegisterModel.ipynb notebook in the tutorial? -->

 Once you register the model, you'll see it in the list of AI Builder models.
 On the model details page, the **Model source** will be **Imported** to show that the external model is registered to AI Builder using your imported model endpoint.